Singulink/Singulink.UI/Docs/index.md

 ### Singulink.UI.Navigation

-Strongly-typed AOT-friendly navigation framework with comprehensive deep-linking support.
-The base library is UI framework-agnostic and can be referenced from framework-agnostic view model projects, but currently only a WinUI/Uno-specific `INavigator` implementation is provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
-Can be extended to support other UI frameworks, and contributions are welcome.
+Designed for handling MVVM-based applications with complex deep-linked navigation, with a strong emphasis on maintainability, separation of concerns and full testability of view models.
+The base library is not tied to any particular UI framework and can be referenced from framework-agnostic view model projects, but currently only WinUI/Uno-specific implementations of the base library types are provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.

 **Supported Platforms**: .NET 8.0+, WinUI (WinAppSDK 1.7+), Uno Platform 6.0+